papillon747/papillon747/README.md

 ## Hi there 👋

+### **About Me**

+My name is Shivali Upadhyay, and I am currently a student at San Jose State University, majoring in Computer Science.
+I am passionate about software development, responsible artificial intelligence and machine learning applications, and, most importantly, working on projects that aid people in need.
+I am also a part of clubs on campus, such as the Computer Science Club and Girls Who Code, where I can meet people with similar goals and build my knowledge base in the tech world.
+In my free time, I enjoy learning more about the world by exploring nature and volunteering for organizations that aim to make a positive impact.

+Feel free to look through my projects linked below, which will explain more about my ✨passions✨ and skill set!

 <!--
 **papillon747/papillon747** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.